 - 2.5.6 Obesity is associated with a range of long-term health problems and is a growing cause of hospital admissions in England.
-The planning system has potential to challenge obesity levels by ensuring that a community has sufficient opportunities for physical recreation, by enabling movement by active modes of transport such as walking and cycling and by controlling planning permissions for fast food takeaways near to schools. - 2.5.7 According to Department of Health estimates for 2016/17, 61.1% of adults (aged 18+) in the Borough were classified as overweight or obese.
-This is relatively comparable with rates of 61.6% for Hampshire, 59.7% for the SE Region, and 61.3% for England and is illustrative of an overall improved trend.
+The planning system has potential to challenge obesity levels by ensuring that a community has sufficient opportunities for physical recreation, by enabling movement by active modes of transport such as walking and cycling and by controlling planning permissions for fast food takeaways near to schools. - 2.5.7 According to Department of Health estimates for 2017/18, 62.3% of adults (aged 18+) in the Borough were classified as overweight or obese (up from 61.1% in 2016/17).
+This is relatively comparable with rates of 63.1% for Hampshire (up